sharmababita/Kodeloftet_Dag7/README.md

 Your task is to create a website that adapts to different screen sizes using media queries.
 This involves ensuring that the layout, text and images are adjusted and look good both on small screens, such as mobile phones, and larger screens, such as tablets and computers.
 When you start the task, it is important to think about how you can best structure the code to make it as clear and understandable as possible, both for you who write it and for us who will evaluate it.
 It can be advantageous to start with a plan for how the website will be built so that you have a clear idea of ​​the content and structure before you start coding.

 **Claim**:
-Use semantic HTML and external CSS.
+- Use semantic HTML and external CSS.
-Set up a header and footer with appropriate links and/or information.
+- Set up a header and footer with appropriate links and/or information.
-Create sections in the main content that contain different information adapted to the purpose of the website.
+- Create sections in the main content that contain different information adapted to the purpose of the website.
-Consider where it is natural to use fixed or responsive target units for optimal design.
+- Consider where it is natural to use fixed or responsive target units for optimal design.
-Set up a breakpoint with a media query that changes the design of the website, so that it adapts to large screens (such as laptops) and small screens (such as mobile phones).
+- Set up a breakpoint with a media query that changes the design of the website, so that it adapts to large screens (such as laptops) and small screens (such as mobile phones).
-Use Flexbox to adjust the position of elements on two classes at the breakpoint
+- Use Flexbox to adjust the position of elements on two classes at the breakpoint **Bonus**:
-Bonus:
-Set up multiple breakpoints with media queries to adapt the design to different screen sizes: larger screens (monitor/TV), large screens (laptop), medium screens (tablet), and small screens (mobile).
+- Set up multiple breakpoints with media queries to adapt the design to different screen sizes: larger screens (monitor/TV), large screens (laptop), medium screens (tablet), and small screens (mobile).
-Use CSS Grid to change the position of the elements at the various breakpoints.
+- Use CSS Grid to change the position of the elements at the various breakpoints.
-Add content that should only be displayed on either desktop or mobile, depending on the screen size.
+- Add content that should only be displayed on either desktop or mobile, depending on the screen size.

 [Edit in StackBlitz next generation editor ⚡️](https://stackblitz.com/~/github.com/sharmababita/Kodeloftet_Dag7)